wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 The Antelope blockchain resource model is a powerful and flexible tool that allows for granular billing of network resources, but is often too much of a burden for the average end user.
 Users must manually manage their own CPU, NET, and RAM which introduces a complex learning curve.
 These users are also encouraged to commit more resources than they will typically use to avoid unexpected resource interruptions while using applications.

 The Resource Provider specification defines a set processes which can be deployed to abstract away these complexities and automate the processes, either by providing resources for free or in exchange for a simple fee to cover these costs.
+This greatly improves the end user experience while still allowing more advanced users to utilize the more complex native resource management systems.

 ## Architecture

-The functionality of a resource provider depends on 4 independent systems:
+The functionality of a resource provider model depends on 4 independent systems:

 - An application, typically using an SDK to automatically perform these requests
 - A resource provider, running an API endpoint thats willing to service requests
-- An end users wallet/signer, which will authorize the transactions
+- An end users wallet/signer, which will authorize the transactions for the user
-- The blockchain which will accept the transaction
+- The blockchain which will ultimately accept and validate the transaction

 An overview of the overall architecture is illustrated in the diagram below.